 It makes an great pizza base too – 2 large ones from this quantity.
 Just add paste and toppings then bake in a preheated oven at 200C for about 15 minutes.

-* An update: lately when I make these, I reduce the flour by 40g and instead add 40g of my Cheesey Sprinkles into the dough… Very tasty and a bit of a boost!
+* An update: mostly when I make these, I add 1/2 cup of my Cheesey Sprinkles into the dough… Very tasty and a bit of a boost!
+If you haven’t made the sprinkles, 1/4 cup nutritional yeast and 1/4 hemp seeds works well.